Caeldeth/loures/Mileth/Folklore/Sabrael-Concordantia Divinitatis.md

 |Arianrhod|Rebirth|Orange Circle|Deoch|Chaos|
 |Taliesen|Songs|Lute|Deoch|Chaos|

 These various lesser deities seem to be the primary way in which interactions with Aislings are conducted currently.
 With much of their attention focused on maintaining the great seal, these gods serve as messengers of sorts.
-Locating examples of their direct worship was not successful, which leads me to wonder - are these separate beings, or simple avatars taken on by the gods of the Octagram?
+Locating examples of their direct worship was not successful, which leads me to wonder - are these separate beings, or simple avatars taken on by the Gods of the Octagram?
 In truth, each seems to represent a different aspect of the god they serve.
 However, whether separate beings or simply forms taken, there is definitive proof they exist.

 Various oaths and exclaimations from throughout the lands invoke these deities, such as the phrase "That one has been kissed by Aine", when describing a young person in love, or "By Oghma, what was I just going to write down?" - a phrase I have often used myself!
 Small signs of each god can be seen throughout Temuair - each smith hangs the symbol of Goibhniu outside their door.
 In taverns, Branwen's name is not far from the lips of drunkards and revelrers alike.
 Any who have ventured into the Shinewood forest can tell you of the fae that abound there, even one that will speak to Aislings.
 Is this Eriu?
 She did not seem to respond to that name when I called out to her, but the fae, ever capricious, could have simply been toying with me.